 It’s not so different from the way that an athlete trains to be in peak condition on the day of the big game.
 The more you prepare and practice, the more confident you’ll feel when your career aspirations are on the line in the job interview.
-This confidence will help you eliminate unattractive nervous habits (um, uh, like) and feel more in command of your answer and body language.
+This confidence will help you eliminate unattractive nervous habits (like saying um, uh, like) and feel more in command of your answer and body language.

 So let’s talk about how to prepare in a way that will empower you and help you minimize pre-interview anxiety.

 The self-help gurus are right: It pays to think positive, at least when it comes to job interviews.
 The job search can be brutal and it’s easy to get cynical — even the best candidates face repeated rejection and rude behavior.